-#1 tip to find cheap first class tickets with Delta
+#1 tip to get cheap Delta first class tickets

 Delta One vs. Delta First Class